 Resembling a beautiful French Chateau, with is conical spires and quaint details in its architecture, this castle has been kept in pristine condition throughout the years.
 It is one of Britains oldest continually inhabited houses and has been host to a wide range of roles over the years, from a First World War Naval Hospital to a boarding school for boys.

 The castle is open for tours between 1st April and 31st October annually.

-Stretch Your Legs at Brora Sands
+Stretch Your Legs at Brora Beach

-A fantastic, secluded stop is in the town centre, on the small Brora harbour.
+A fantastic, secluded stop is in the town centre, is the small Brora harbour.
 It is the perfect place to enjoy the smell of the sea and watch the fishermen unload their catches.
 We stopped off here for a bite to eat by the harbourside, enjoying the peaceful water of the docks and the beautiful view out to sea.